Working for someone who is a micromanager is hard work. There is no denying it, and it is especially true for Assistants.

 Do they have enough work to keep them busy?

-I’ve worked with micromanagers before, who micromanaged because they didn’t have a lot of work and they needed to fill their day with something.
+I’ve worked with micromanagers before, who micromanaged because they didn’t have a lot of work and needed to fill their day with something.
 If you are in the position, it probably isn’t going to do your career much good.
 You want to work with an Executive who is dynamic and moving the organisation forward.

 Their work should matter, and so should yours.
 If you are working with a micromanager who doesn’t have a lot on their plate, it might be worth looking for another role.